serosenstein/UniFi-MAC-detector/README.md

 # UniFi-MAC-detector
-A utility to run on a *nix system against the UniFi Controller to determine if a previously unknown MAC has been discovered on the network
+A utility to run against the UniFi Controller to determine if a previously unknown MAC has been discovered on the network

+You can schedule it in cron or some other utility to run at whatever interval you want

 Pre-reqs: